workshopdemos/zowe-python/Instructions.md

     LIST provides the information in a series of JSON objects.
     OBJECT lists the values, but they are a single object:value pair per line.
     STRING lists the data in a large array in a JSON string.
+3. Response Format Header (--rfh) is a boolean value that just determines if the headers are printed.

+None of the options allow for easy CSV export, so we need to find a different way.

 Run the commands to see the outputs and compare them: